History of Lucas Giolito in Timeline

 July 11, 2023: Divorce Filing

-On August 31, 2023, Lucas Giolito was claimed off waivers by the Cleveland Guardians.
+On August 31, 2023, Giolito was claimed off waivers by the Cleveland Guardians.

-On January 3, 2024, Lucas Giolito signed a one-year contract with the Boston Red Sox, including a player option after the first season.
+On January 3, 2024, Giolito signed a one-year contract with the Boston Red Sox, including a player option for a second season.

-Lucas Giolito exercised his $19 million option for 2025 with the Boston Red Sox.
+Giolito did not play in 2024 and exercised his $19 million option for 2025 with the Boston Red Sox.